timmcginley/41936/Schedule/index.md

 ### Questions
 * Which type of consultant do you want to be in this project?
 * What is the identity of your subject group (company)?
 * How does your subject contribute to the team?
-* List one thing you need the most from each subject.
+* List one thing you need the most from each subject?
 * What is special about your group and what can you offer the team?
 * Which Team KPIs do you most align with?
 * Is everyone in your group on the same page?
 * PM: What values do you want your team to have?
 * Aspirations: How ambitious are you?

 ### Activity